Letters from Lodi

 Contemporary rosés celebrate summer and the diversity of Lodi grapes

 The first week of June always seems like a rush to summer (this year the summer solstice falls on June 21).
-The kids are out, livening up the parks and coffee stops, and the sun gets brighter seemingly by the minute.
+The kids are out, livening up the parks, and coffee stops, and the sun gets brighter seemingly by the minute.

 For wine lovers, in recent years, it's been the perfect time for rosés.
 Good, dry, refreshing rosés.
 Fittingly, National Rosé Day is the second Saturday of each June (this year, June 11).
-Read all about the 2-day, passport style Celebrate Lodi Rosé Weekend (June 11-12) and its 20-plus participating wineries.
+Read all about the 2-day, passport-style Celebrate Lodi Rosé Weekend (June 11-12) and its 20-plus participating wineries.
 The wineries themselves have been reminding everyone that this time of year is indeed the "season of rosé."
 Rosé sales are rising with mercury, and recent bottlings of last year's vintage are ready to fly out the door.

 No one has to be told why they love rosés.
 It is what it is.
-If anything, contemporary style rosés are a paler pink in color, lighter in feel and more subtle in fruitiness than the typical commercial style rosés of just 10, 15 years ago.
+If anything, contemporary style rosés are a paler pink in color, lighter in feel, and more subtle in fruitiness than the typical commercial style rosés of just 10, or 15 years ago.
 Wineries aren't stupid — they've noticed the evolving consumer preferences.

-Typical alcohol levels of rosé have dropped to a lighter, easier drinking 12%, reflecting the current wisdom of picking red wine grapes meant to go into rosé a little earlier, when sugars are lower (it's sugar percentages that determine finishing alcohol levels) and natural grape acidity is a little higher.
+Typical alcohol levels of rosé have dropped to a lighter, easier drinking 12%, reflecting the current wisdom of picking red wine grapes meant to go into rosé a little earlier when sugars are lower (it's sugar percentages that determine finishing alcohol levels) and natural grape acidity is a little higher.

-When it comes to dry rosés, regions such as Lodi tend to have an advantage simply because of the wider range of grapes that are grown between the Delta and Sierra Nevada foothills.
-Whereas coastal California regions are pretty much forced to specialize in the fewer, premium priced grapes such as Cabernet Sauvignon and Pinot noir because of the cost of farming and wine production in those areas, the economics dictating what Lodi can do allows for more profitable farming of grapes such as Grenache (the predominant grape of Southern France, where more dry rosé is produced than anywhere else in the world) as well as Cinsaut, Tempranillo, Carignan, Mourvèdre, Graciano, Barbera, Petite Sirah, Zinfandel, and more.
+When it comes to dry rosés, regions such as Lodi tend to have an advantage simply because of the wider range of grapes that are grown between the Delta and the Sierra Nevada foothills.
+Whereas coastal California regions are pretty much forced to specialize in the fewer, premium-priced grapes such as Cabernet Sauvignon and Pinot Noir because of the cost of farming and wine production in those areas, the economics dictating what Lodi can do allows for more profitable farming of grapes such as Grenache (the predominant grape of Southern France, where more dry rosé is produced than anywhere else in the world) as well as Cinsaut, Tempranillo, Carignan, Mourvèdre, Graciano, Barbera, Petite Sirah, Zinfandel, and more.

-It makes sense to produce rosés from Zinfandel in Lodi; mostly because there's so much darned Zinfandel planted here, but also because it makes a darned good rosé (it wasn't for nothing that pink colored "White Zinfandel" was once one of America's best selling wines).
+It makes sense to produce rosés from Zinfandel in Lodi; mostly because there's so much darned Zinfandel planted here, but also because it makes a darned good rosé (it wasn't for nothing that pink-colored "White Zinfandel" was once one of America's best selling wines).
 Dry style rosés crafted from Zinfandel tend to have a firmer, sturdier feel that rosés made from other grapes, with aromas that veer more towards fresh fruit (especially raspberry and watermelon) than lilting perfume.

-Cabernet Sauvignon, famous for producing some the sturdiest red wines of all, also produces a beautiful rosé; albeit a sturdier, fleshier style of rosé, typically with deep, rich fragrances within the "red" fruit spectrum.
+Cabernet Sauvignon, famous for producing some of the sturdiest red wines of all, also produces a beautiful rosé; albeit a sturdier, fleshier style of rosé, typically with deep, rich fragrances within the "red" fruit spectrum.
 Still another case: Pinot noir, which produces amazingly fine and delicate red wines, invariably produces amazingly fine and delicate rosés.
 All of these grapes, and more, are currently utilized for rosé production in Lodi.